 I've taken fluoxetine (Prozac) for several years.
 But recently, the medication doesn't seem to be having the same effect.
 Can antidepressants lose effectiveness?

-When depression symptoms improve after starting an antidepressant, most people need to continue taking medication long term to prevent symptoms from returning.
-However, treatment may seem to stop working over time.
-This can happen for a number of reasons.
-These include:
+When depression symptoms improve after starting an antidepressant, many people need to continue taking medication long term to prevent symptoms from returning.

 - Another medical condition.
 Underlying health problems, such as hypothyroidism, can cause or worsen depression.